zulvkr/staticformdocs/docs/README.md

 # Static Form 📝

 **Static Form** is a form builder that built with JAMStack.
-The entire stack is JavaScript based and leveraging Netlify services to make it easy to get onboard.
+The stack is JavaScript based and leveraging Netlify services to make it easy to get onboard.
 It is made to be static-with-JS-sprinkle kind of website which makes it lightning fast

 No form backend is provided.
 Instead, **Static Form** uses various third party form endpoint.